-Teachers in Azerbaijan will earn competitive salaries, which will vary according to costs of living across the country.
+Teachers in Azerbaijan will earn competitive salaries, which will vary according to the costs of living across the country.
 Salary packages in Azerbaijan typically include provided accommodation for teachers as well as health insurance.

 Hiring for teaching jobs in Azerbaijan occurs year-round.
 Teachers who are interested in teaching in Azerbaijan can create an online profile with Teach Away at any time to be eligible for upcoming job openings.

-Candidates wishing to teach in international schools must have a valid teaching license in their home country, and are generally required to have at least two years of previous experience.
+Candidates wishing to teach in international schools must have a valid teaching license in their home country and are generally required to have at least two years of previous experience.
 In order to teach English in Azerbaijan, teachers may need a TESL/TEFL certificate, although this is not always a requirement.
 A Bachelor’s degree is needed in order to teach abroad in Azerbaijan.

 Teachers must arrange to obtain a visa before entering Azerbaijan.
 Teach Away placement coordinators provide assistance through the visa application process, although teachers are ultimately responsible for their own visa application.

 Azerbaijan is changing rapidly, recognizing the importance of English to remain competitive in international trade.
 Open-minded teachers can enjoy the western cosmopolitan capital of Baku and explore traditional communities characterizing the countryside.